POPWorldMedia/POPForums/docs/starthere.md

 * If you typed everything you need correctly, you should see a happy result, otherwise you’ll see a stack trace and exception.
 * Restart the app.
 * From here, you can follow the link to the admin home page and add categories and forums.
 You’ll be logged in as the user you created, and that account will be part of the Admin and Moderator roles.
-* Once you’ve added some forums on the “Forums” admin page, you can go to /Forums to start posting.
+* Once you’ve added some forums on the “Forums” admin page, you can go to `/Forums` to start posting.
-* If you want to test your e-mail setup, go to /Forums/Account/Forgot and enter your e-mail address.
+* If you want to test your e-mail setup, go to `/Forums/Account/Forgot` and enter your e-mail address.
 Failures are also logged in the error log, which is found in the admin area.
-* For future reference, you can revisit the admin area at /Forums/Admin
+* For future reference, you can revisit the admin area at `/Forums/Admin`, and when you're logged in as an admin, a link appears in the user dropdown from the navigation menu.

 ## Integration